Preggo Gals' Guide to Dealing with Gallstones

 Weight Matters – Obesity and Rapid Weight Loss

 Alright, let’s dive into the heavy stuff – weight.
-Packing on extra pounds or shedding ’em too fast can hike up the chances of gettin’ gallstones.
-Obesity and rapid weight loss are like a duo causin’ trouble when it comes to gallstone problems, makin’ things trickier.
+Packing on extra pounds or shedding ’em too fast can hike up the chances of gettin’ stones.
+Obesity and rapid weight loss are like a duo causin’ trouble when it comes to stone problems, makin’ things trickier.

 Incidence Rate